alessandro-gentilini/alessandro-gentilini.github.io/geo/rilevamento_geologico/appunti.md

 Se vale l'assunzione che i due fianchi della piega sono planari allora le direttrici devono essere parallele.

+Il problema evidentemente è noto agli autori più attenti alla pedagogia:
+> “A common elementary confusion is that when the intersections of topography and a bedding plane are determined, upon first sight there may appear to be ambiguity in the way they are connected.
+The correct of possibilities will be parallel to the respective flanks of the fold.
+The alternative set of misconstructed stratum contours will cut across the symmetry of the fold and be inconsistent with topography.” ([Borradaile, 2014, p.
+139](zotero://select/library/items/468RG8MI)) ([pdf](zotero://open-pdf/library/items/RSXD3BYZ?page=145))

 # Faglie

 ## Rigetto